 There were several changes to note.
 This new version contained only a powder base.
 Gone was the small container of oil that accompanied earlier editions of the product.
 The process of mixing remained roughly the same as I remember: Mix half the power with water, then mix in the other half.
 What’s produced is 2 quarts of liquid.
 Soylent‘s taste seemed to have been greatly improved.
 The more grainy feel of the previous edition was, well, less.
 The aftertaste wasn’t as harsh, and I even felt ok drinking it.

-Some of the first things I tried was to modify the base attempting to make it taste better.
+One of the first things I tried was to modify the base attempting to make it taste better.
 I started by pulling out a Magic Bullet blender I hadn’t been using much.
 I wanted to keep it simple, so I simply mixed some cocoa powder and ice cubes into a cup-sized amount of Soylent and blended.
-The result felt greatly improved and a like what I imagine as a Starbucks Frappuccino.
+The result felt greatly improved and alike what I imagine as a Starbucks Frappuccino.

 Right now, I have some thoughts about improvements: